 Background

 New Zealand's biodiversity gives our country a unique character and is internationally important.
-Many of our native species are not found anywhere else in the world and therefore make a significant contribution to global biodiversity.
+Isolated from other landmasses for roughly 80 million years, many of our native species evolved separately from those elsewhere in the world.
+As a result, New Zealand makes a significant contribution to global biodiversity.

-Biodiversity also provides social, cultural and economic benefits through, for example, recreational opportunities, tourism, research, education, provision of ecosystem services and natural resources for primary industry, and customary and medical uses.
+Biodiversity also benefits New Zealand from a social, cultural, and economic aspect through, for example, recreational opportunities, tourism, research, education, provision of ecosystem services and natural resources for primary industry, and customary and medical uses.

 Go to New Zealand Biodiversity Strategy 2020

-New Zealand's native plants and animals (biodiversity) are internationally important and unique, but also very vulnerable because:
+New Zealand's native plants and animals (biodiversity) are internationally important and unique, but are also very vulnerable due to a multitude of influences, such as:

-- Our plants and animals evolved in isolation on an island land mass for about 80 million years, prior to the arrival of humans about 700 years ago.
-The only mammals were bats and marine animals, so birds and insects adapted to fit most ecological niches and roles on land, with many becoming flightless and ground-dwelling and unaware of danger from mammalian predators.
+- Our plants and animals evolved in isolation on an island land mass for roughly 80 million years, prior to the arrival of humans about 700 years ago.
+The only mammals were bats and marine animals, so birds and insects adapted to fit most ecological niches and roles on land, with many becoming flightless and ground-dwelling and naïve to the danger from mammalian predators.

 - A large proportion of the species are endemic to New Zealand, occurring nowhere else in the world.
-So, if they become extinct here, they are lost to the world, unlike many species in other countries.
-About 90% of New Zealand insects, 80% of trees, ferns and flowering plants, 25% of bird species, all 60 reptile species, four remaining frog species and two species of bat are endemic.
-Britain, in contrast, has only two endemic species; one plant and one animal.
+If they become extinct, they are lost to the world, unlike many species in other countries.
+About 90% of New Zealand insects, 80% of trees, ferns and flowering plants, 25% of bird species, 100% of our 123 reptile species, four remaining frog species and two species of bat are endemic.

 - A large number of mammal species have been introduced into the New Zealand environment by humans and our native species are not generally adapted to cope with the competition for resources and heavy predation that has resulted.

-New Zealand was one of the last large land areas on Earth to be settled by humans only 700 years ago (about 1250).
+New Zealand was one of the last large land areas to be settled by humans, roughly 700 years ago (estimated 1200-1300 CE) with the arrival of Polynesians and 500 years later with the first Europeans.

 Changes were rapid as habitats were altered, vegetation cleared by fire and the introduction of numerous animal and plant species which competed with, and predated on, many of the native plants and animals which had evolved over a long period of time.

-Many animal species became extinct quite quickly through predation by humans, dogs, rats, stoats and possums and other introduced species.
-Over 45 species of native bird have become extinct and over 1,000 species of plant, animal and fungi are considered threatened today, with further extinctions likely.
+Many animal species became extinct quite quickly through predation by humans, dogs, rats, stoats, possums, and other introduced species.
+Over 45 species of native bird have become extinct and over 1,000 species of plants, animals and fungi are considered threatened today, with further extinctions likely.

-The Marlborough environment is almost two distinct areas in relation to ecology and biodiversity.
-The Wairau River is the approximate divider between the drier, less forested South Marlborough area (about 700,000 ha) and the wetter, more forested north Marlborough and Sounds area (about 250,000 ha).
+The Marlborough environment is split into two distinct areas in relation to ecology and biodiversity.
+The Wairau River is the approximate divider between the drier, less forested South Marlborough area (about 700,000 ha) and the wetter, more forested North Marlborough and Sounds area (about 250,000 ha).
 Together, these areas form a distinctive part of New Zealand's natural environment.
-The diversity of the region in terms of climate, geology, topography, and its central location within the country mean that a large variety of plants and animals occur here, a number at their southern or northern limits of distribution.
+The diversity of the region in terms of climate, geology, topography, and its central location within the country mean that a large variety of plants and animals occur here, a number these being at their northern or southern limits of distribution.